hallvaaw/awesome-biological-image-analysis/README.md

 - [Biobeam](https://maweigert.github.io/biobeam) - Biobeam is an open source software package that is designed to provide fast methods for in-silico optical experiments with an emphasize on image formation in biological tissues.
 - [BoneJ](https://github.com/bonej-org/BoneJ2) - BoneJ is a collection of Fiji/ImageJ plug-ins for skeletal biology.
 - [ColiCoords](https://github.com/Jhsmit/ColiCoords) - ColiCoords is a python project for analysis of fluorescence microscopy data from rodlike cells.
+- [MIA](https://github.com/mianalysis/mia) - MIA is a Fiji plugin which provides a modular framework for assembling image and object analysis workflows.
 - [MorphoGraphX](https://morphographx.org) - MorphoGraphX is an open source application for the visualization and analysis of 4D biological datasets.
 - [NUKE-BREAK](https://github.com/dcluet/NUKE-BREAK) - Automated detection of nuclei and DNA damage in Caenorhabditis elegans germline.
 - [PAM](https://gitlab.com/PAM-PIE/PAM) - PAM is a software package for quantitative analysis of fluorescence microscopy and spectroscopy data, with a focus on experiments using pulsed interleaved excitation.